craigerskine/pxl.media/content/games/the-legend-of-zelda-a-link-to-the-past-four-swords.md

 ---
-title: The Legend of Zelda: A Link to the Past - Four Swords
+title: 'The Legend of Zelda: A Link to the Past - Four Swords'
 platform: game-boy-advance
 genre:
   - action-adventure